BenLauwens/ThinkJulia.jl/docs/src/chap11.md

 For dictionaries, Julia uses an algorithm called a **hashtable** that has a remarkable property: the `∈` operator takes about the same amount of time no matter how many items are in the dictionary.

-## Dictionary as a collection of counters
+## Dictionary as a Collection of Counters

 Suppose you are given a string and you want to count how many times each letter appears.
 There are several ways you could do it: